 There are circumstances when it would be appropriate for staff to use reasonable force to safeguard pupils.
 Reasonable in these circumstances means using no more force than needed.
+Staff should refer to the School's policy on the use of reasonable force for more detailed guidance in addition to the Behaviour Policy and the Staff Code of Conduct.

-Staff should refer to the School's policy on the use of reasonable force for more detailed guidance.
+Appendix 3

-Appendix 3 Dealing with allegations of child on child abuse
+Dealing with allegations of Child on Child Abuse